 I invited my mom, Little Pook, to join me on our adventure to the other side of the Mountain (so Capetonian – making it sound SO far, LOL!).
 It seemed to be quite a busy day at the hotel so we appreciated being ushered into our parking.
-We look a quick glimpse of the beautiful surroundings and made our way into the hotel.
+We look a quick glimpse of the beautiful surroundings and made our way into the foyer.

 The 12 Apostles is a 5 star, boutique hotel catering for a few hundred people (70 guest rooms) and is nestled against the 12 “apostle” mountain peaks of Table Mountain.
 Set along the Victoria Road, a quiet yet most beautiful road in Cape Town, the hotel has tranquil surroundings and luxury services including a spa, private cinema and acclaimed restaurant: Azure.